NOC Tools and Software in 2024: An Operational Perspective

 2. Machine Learning and Automation (AIOps)

 AIOps—Artificial Intelligence for IT Operations—combines machine learning (ML) and automation to identify and automate low-risk tasks and unlock the insights contained within massive amounts of data generated across an environment.
-With vastly superior data processing and machine learning power, the NOC can perform correlation much faster and identify the subtle indicators of approaching issues within a torrent of mostly noisy data.
+With vastly superior data processing and machine learning power, the NOC can perform correlation much faster and identify the subtle indicators of approaching issues within a torrent of primarily noisy data.

-Read our free white paper for the proper deep dive into AIOps and the NOC: The Role of AIOPs in Enhancing NOC Support.
+📄 Read our free white paper for the proper deep dive into AIOps and the NOC: The Role of AIOps in Enhancing NOC Support.

 BigPanda